anargis/coffee-scale/README.md

 # Coffee Scale
 The Coffee Scale is a DIY project built using a Raspberry Pi Pico and various electronic components.
 It measures coffee weight in real-time and displays the data on a small OLED screen.
 The goal of this project is to accurately track coffee quantity during brewing.
+[Watch the Coffee Scale Demo Video ](https://drive.google.com/file/d/1S4SgsUTVMrDj_jWiqAowhkJdZMBEn26B/view?usp=drive_link)

 ### Installation
 Python